Smoshed/hamspace/README.md

 # hamspace
-hamspace is a simple program created for palia (But can always be used for other things).
+hamspace is a simple program that will spam your spacebar.

 # Only for Windows
 This program is made for windows 10/11